Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 February 28, 2026 · 7 min read

 • Priority scheduling territory.
-Founding providers get first access to their preferred service areas — Summerlin, Henderson, Las Vegas, Boulder City — before the provider network expands.
+Providers get first access to their preferred service areas before the provider network expands.

-• Wholesale supply pricing from day one.
-Access volume pricing on branded neurotoxins and dermal fillers through ATG's aggregated purchasing power.
+• Wholesale supply access from day one.
+Access volume pricing on branded neurotoxins and dermal fillers through aggregated purchasing power.

-• Full platform access.
-Mobile EHR, AI diagnostic simulator, smart scheduling, digital consents, and patient acquisition tools — all included, all from launch day.
+• Full operating-system access.
+Mobile EHR, smart scheduling, digital consents, credentialed patient lead flow, and clinical governance — all included from launch day.

-Founding provider spots are capped per market.
-Once the Las Vegas cohort is filled, new providers will join under standard platform economics.
-The founding offer exists to build the initial provider network quickly — not to be the permanent pricing model.
-If you are a licensed injector considering mobile practice, the founding window is the lowest-risk, highest-upside entry point available.
+Provider territories are capped per market.
+Once the launch cohort is filled, new providers will join under the post-launch fee schedule disclosed in the agreement.
+The Provider opportunity exists to build the initial provider network in each territory — it is not the permanent pricing model.
+If you are a licensed physician, NP, or PA considering mobile concierge practice, this is the lowest-risk, highest-upside entry point.

 Close ×